aditya-azad/my-website/src/blog/mastering-vim-part-1-the-basics.md

 ## The Basics

 Alright, now that you have installed vim, let's jump right into it.
 First, open vim by typing `vim` in the terminal if you are on Mac or Linux.
-On Windows, double click the gVim application to launch it.
+On Windows, you will have `gVim` application.

 You will see an ugly looking black screen.
 Don't worry about it, we are going to make it look way better in the next tutorial.
 For now, bear with me.